goatcorp/faq/xl_troubleshooting.md

 [How to set an injection delay in rivaTuner/RTSS](#q-how-to-set-an-injection-delay-in-rivatunerrtss) <br>
 [Where can I find my FFXIV Installation?](#q-where-can-i-find-my-ffxiv-installation) <br>
 [How do I migrate ffxiv and/or xivlauncher files from an old Wine prefix to a new one? \[Linux\]](#q-how-do-i-migrate-ffxiv-andor-xivlauncher-files-from-an-old-wine-prefix-to-a-new-one-linux) <br>
+[How do I migrate ffxiv and/or xivlauncher files from an old CrossOver bottle to a new one? \[macOS\]](#q-how-do-i-migrate-ffxiv-andor-xivlauncher-files-from-an-old-crossover-bottle-to-a-new-one-macos) <br>
 [How do I migrate ffxiv and\\or xivlauncher files from an old installation to a new one? \[Windows\]](#q-how-do-i-migrate-ffxiv-andor-xivlauncher-files-from-an-old-installation-to-a-new-one-windows) <br>
 [Why do people keep asking about Steam so much?](#q-why-do-people-keep-asking-about-steam-so-much) <br>
 [Can I repair my FFXIV installation?](#q-can-i-repair-my-ffxiv-installation) <br>